martin26/Diablo-II--Vanilla-Frosting/README.txt

   > Arrows & Bolts now stack up to 500.

 **** Gameplay Changes ****
+- [From 1.06] Monster resistances are capped at 90% (Excluding Enchanted Monsters).
+  > Pre-LOD files have a maximum cap of 100%.
+I will use 90% to compensate for the
+    1.10+ difficulty increase.
 - [From 1.09] The experience penalty after level 70 has been removed.
 - [From 1.09] You will now once again receive experience beyond 2 screens.
 - [From 1.09] Maps have the same size on all difficulties.